libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ***Content Generation***: Easily Generate Content based off of files or webscrapes.

-***Multi-Agent Framework***: Aetherius gives you the ability to easily create subagents for whatever usecase you have.
+***Multi-Agent Framework***: Aetherius gives you the ability to create subagents for whatever use case you have.

-***Real Time Data ***: Aetherius has access to search the web in agent mode, allowing for data that isn't contained in the base model.
+***Real Time Data***: Aetherius has access to search the web in agent mode, allowing for data that isn't contained in the base model.

 ------

 ### Customize Your Experience

-Aetherius offers multiple modes tailored to your preferences:

 **Main Aetherius Chatbot**: A framework for the creation of custom sub-agents for Aetherius.
 - *Forced Memory Mode*: Aetherius will always upload it's memories.